-CSU (D0), UC, IGETC (4J), MC (B2)
+CSU (D0), UC, IGETC (4J),

 This course will explore the complex interrelationship and role expectations among the policing agencies and the public in addressing crime and conflict.
-It emphasizes the challenges and prospects of administering justice within a diverse multicultural population.
+It emphasizes the challenges and prospects of administering justice within a diverse multicultural population during a period of social unrest.
 The professional image of the criminal justice system is examined as well as the development of positive relationships between law enforcement agencies and the public.
 The fundamentals of community policing are a focus of the course.
-(C-ID AJ 160)
+(C-ID AJ 160) Recommended Preparation: ADI 200 and ENG 200